I critique anime, games, movies, books, and more, getting to deeper levels of analysis and thought than many other critics on the web.

-- The fact that every fucking first episode is about the protagonist being late to school, and bumping into someone of the opposite sex while rushing to school (oh this is another one that made the list, so I'll bitch about it more then in its own entry!).
+- The fact that every fucking first episode is about the protagonist being late to school, and bumping into someone of the opposite sex while rushing to school (oh this is another one that made the list, so I'll bitch about it more than in its own entry!).

 Another problem here is, the "high school anime" is very rarely about the reality of life as a teenager.
 It's always some kind of fantasy ideal.
-Everyone is intelligent and beautiful in an anime high school, unless they're a comic relief side character.
+Everyone is intelligent and beautiful in an anime high school unless they're a comic relief side character.
 Social encounters between protag-kun and -dere-chan might be awkward at first, but you know they're going to work out well by the end.
-Nobody has actual schoolwork, unless it's a plot point that X badass activity is interfering with their studies.
+Nobody has actual schoolwork unless it's a plot point that X badass activity is interfering with their studies.
 What they learn won't usually be discussed.
-Which is weird, considering how big of a deal what you learn in high school is to your actual life in high school!
-I guess it's a fantasy/wish fulfilment thing.
+This is weird, considering how big of a deal what you learn in high school is to your actual life in high school!
+I guess it's a fantasy/wish fulfillment thing.
 But it would be cool if the next high school anime was more about what it really feels like to be in high school.
 Some anime do this better than others.
 Comedy, like Azumanga Daioh! and Lucky Star make the mundane memorable using hilarious exaggeration.

 But I'd also like to see more anime about adults?
 Or even about teenagers outside of Japan?
 Or just like, outside of Tokyo?
-Outside of the modern times?
+Outside of modern times?
 This setting looks more and more like a prison the more I think about it.
 Like some kind of ...